areenberg/MDPSolver/Python/README.md

 ## Features

-* Fast solver: Our C++-based solver is substantially faster than other MDP packages available for Python.
+* Fast solver: Our C++-based solver is substantially faster than other CPU-based MDP packages available for Python.
 See details in the documentation.
 * Two optimality criteria: *Discounted* and *Average* reward.
 * Three optimization algorithms: *Value iteration*, *Policy iteration*, and *Modified policy iteration*.
 * Three value-update methods: *Standard*, *Gauss–Seidel*, and *Successive over-relaxation*.